INSERM-U1141-Neurodiderot/multiomics_MDD/3_multiomics/Readme.md

 ## 3 - Feature selection with Momix

 Building on the Momix benchmark, we encapsulated 6 joint Dimension Reduction (jDR) methods in a CV procedure: RGCCA, JIVE, MCIA, MOFA, intNMF and SciKit-Fusion in order to extract common variance between HDRS matrix scores (considered as a block) and every possible combination of either 1 (mRNA, miRNA, DNAm), 2 (mRNA/miRNA, mRNA/DNAm, miRNA/DNAm) or 3 (mRNA/miRNA/DNAm) omic blocks (7 possible combinations).

 For each jDR method and combination of blocks, a factor matrix representing the shared variance across blocks was derived with 10 factors extracted.

 Among these 10 factors, the one that correlated most (in absolute value) with MDD status was kept.

 Then weight vectors used to compute the best factor were retrieved.
 They represent the contribution of each feature to the factor to which they belong.
 Thus, for each modality, only the top 10%-ranking elements of weight vectors (in absolute value) were retained.

-MCIA
-MOFA use python
-JIVE
-RGCCA
-IntNMF
+Code was provided for MCIA, MOFA (use python), JIVE, RGCCA and IntNMF.